-In addition to our local commitment to safeguard the pay, working conditions and FMLA protections of the government workers, our locally stationed WHD investigator will be a point of contact to assist federally covered employers and employees in the American Samoa private sector who have not had a USDOL local contact office for either technical assistance/outreach or complaint in-take purposes.
-As a result of recently placing our first WHI on temporary assignment, we have begun receiving valid complaints on covered private sector employers.
-Our current temporary office will create a more timely service in the future to assist low wage workers in this remote island community who had never experience a sustained DOL federal presence.
-Specifically, we plan to staff the local office with rotational WHIs over the course of the fiscal year to enhance compliance levels in the private and public sectors.
+In addition to our local commitment to safeguard the pay, working conditions and FMLA protections of the government workers, our locally stationed WHD investigator is a point of contact to assist federally covered employers and employees in the American Samoa private sector who have not had a USDOL local contact office for either technical assistance/outreach or complaint in-take purposes.
+Our locally stationed Wage Hour Investigator will create a more timely service in the future to assist low wage workers in this remote island community who had never experienced a sustained DOL federal presence.
+Specifically, we plan to continue staffing the American Samoa location with rotational WHIs over the course of the fiscal year to enhance compliance levels in the private and public sectors.

 Another key component of a sustained Division presence in American Samoa is our outreach work in an NGO community that is assisting exploited and/or trafficked individuals housed in their shelters.
 Specifically, the Division will continue to educate the American Samoa community that all live-in domestic workers (foreign national and local) are entitled to a federal minimum wage.
-The aforementioned MOU will allow us to provide federal compliance assistance materials (via ASG Immigration) to employers petitioning foreign nationals to work in the homes of American Samoan residents.
+The aforementioned MOU allows us to provide federal compliance assistance materials (via ASG Immigration) to employers petitioning foreign nationals to work in the homes of American Samoan residents.